xXiaoXiang/xXiaoXiang.github.io/_pages/research.md

 We illustrated that observations from current networks of particulate matter observations can be assimilated into contemporary coupled meteorology and chemistry models to produce PM2.5 surface distributions with better quality.
 These distributions can lead to improved estimates in health impacts and anthropogenic aerosol radiative forcing.
 [Paper Link](https://pubs.acs.org/doi/10.1021/acs.est.6b03745)

-[Media coverage:](https://economictimes.indiatimes.com/news/science/new-computer-model-can-predict-indias-pollution-levels-months-earlier/articleshow/70446469.cms) <u>New computer model can predict India's pollution levels months earlier</u>
+[Media coverage:](https://economictimes.indiatimes.com/news/science/new-computer-model-can-predict-indias-pollution-levels-months-earlier/articleshow/70446469.cms) <i>New computer model can predict India's pollution levels months earlier</i>